 The bad news about cooking with real truffles is that it’s going to cost you.
-But the good news is that it’s relatively easy since it’s best to pair truffles with simple dishes that are willing to cede the spotlight.
+But the good news is that it’s relatively easy since it’s best to pair truffles with simple dishes that are willing to give up the spotlight.

 Create the five-star restaurant experience in the comfort of your own home.
 This simple risotto lets the truffle topping shine.
-Get the recipe.
+Get the White Truffle Risotto recipe.

 Like risotto, pasta is a classic match for the treasured tubers.
 Truffles make this 5-ingredient dish both easy and unforgettable.
-Get the recipe.
+Get the Black Truffle Pasta recipe.

 The final step in this white pizza recipe calls for baking the truffle toppings for 5 minutes.
 A bit of heat is sure to bring out the maximum amount of flavor.
-Get the recipe.
+Get the Mascarpone and Black Truffle Pizza recipe.

 You’ll only need four ingredients to whip up this swoon-worthy appetizer!
-Get the recipe.
+Get the Baked Black Truffle Stuffed Brie recipe.

 So maybe it’s not the real thing.
 But if it makes eating your veggies more pleasurable, truffle oil might have a place in your kitchen cabinet!
-Get the recipe.
+Get the Mashed Cauliflower with Parmesan Cheese and Truffle Oil recipe.